urbanogilson/lavandula/doc/tutorial.md

 # Lavandula Tutorial

 This document will walk you through creating a sample application with Lavandula, following conventions and best practices.

-## Prerequisites

-Ensure you have:
-  - Make
-  - A C Compiler
+We will create a simple web application that connects to a Sqlite3 database and serves JSON content.

 ## Project Setup